Ensoniq ASR-10: Ensoniq SP-3

 This expansion board adds a SCSI interface to the Ensoniq ASR-10.
 These would usually come installed on the ASR-10R and always came installed on the ASR-88 model.
 This interface would allow the user to connect the machine to a SCSI CD-Rom drive or a SCSI Hard Drive, either external or internal.
-This would allow you to save your samples on an Hard Drive and load them with way faster load times than the standard 3.5 inch floppy disks, and, of course, it would have way more storage than the floppy disks.
+This would allow you to save your samples on a hard drive and load them with way faster times than the standard 3.5 inch floppy disks, and, of course, more storage than the floppy disks.

 Ensoniq DI-10

-This expansion board would add digital audio S/PDIF I/O interface to the Ensoniq ASR-10, allowing you to sample with the best audio quality and sample rate possible.
-These boards have come really expensive and rare these past years due to the low interest on people having S/PDIF on their unit, and not too many boards were made.
+This expansion board would add digital audio S/PDIF I/O interface to the Ensoniq ASR-10, allowing you to sample with the highest audio quality and sample rate available.
+In recent years, these boards have come to be highly expensive and rare due to a low interest to use the S/PDIF on units, as well as their rarity, as few boards were ever produced.

 Ensoniq OEX-6sr

 This expansion would add 6 more audio outputs to the Ensoniq ASR-10.
 This expansion was previously released to the Ensoniq EPS-16 Plus under the name OEX-6.
-They are both basically the same, by using the same circuit board and connector, so this means that you can use the OEX-6 or OEX-6sr on the ASR-10 or EPS-16 Plus, since they are the same.
-These would usually come installed as a board on the ASR-10R.
+They are both relatively the same, due to using the same circuit board and connector, so this means that you can use the OEX-6 or OEX-6sr on the ASR-10 or EPS-16 Plus, since they are the same.
+These expansions would often come installed as a board on the ASR-10R.

 Ensoniq ESS, ED, SL, SLT and AS libraries

 These are sound libraries made by Ensoniq that were compatible with the ASR series.
 These would come on standard 3.5 inch floppy disks.
 Most of these were released for the Ensoniq EPS Classic and EPS-16 Plus.

-The ASR series is compatible with all EPS Classic and EPS-16 Plus sound libraries, this means you can load instruments, sequences and effects from the EPS Classic and EPS-16 Plus to the ASR series.
+The ASR series is compatible with all EPS Classic and EPS-16 Plus sound libraries, meaning you could load instruments, sequences and effects from the EPS Classic and EPS-16 Plus to the ASR series.

 Ensoniq CDR and SCD sound libraries

 These are sound libraries made by Ensoniq that were compatible with the ASR series.
-These came on CD-Roms, so this means, in order for the user to experience these, he would need to have his unit with a SCSI interface and an external CD-Rom Drive.
+These came on CD-Roms, meaning in order for the user to utilize them, they would need their unit to have a SCSI interface and an external CD-Rom Drive.
 The CDR series are composed of 16 libraries with each one having one CD-Rom, and some of them are only compatible for the ASR series due to the size of some instruments, for example, the CDR-03 has a 13MB piano instrument, you can not load this on an EPS Classic or even EPS-16 Plus.
 The SCD. or Signature CD, series were composed of 4 libraries, with the SCD-03 having two CD-Roms instead of one.